Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Delete a queue type

+You can delete a queue type that is obsolete to release workers for other queue types.
+Be aware that the *Default* queue type cannot be deleted.

 ### Prerequisites

-At least one queue type is created, see [Create a queue type](#create-a-queue-type).
+- At least one queue type is created, see [Create a queue type](#create-a-queue-type).
+- The workflows are disabled, see [Disable the workflows](#disable-the-workflows).
+- No more workers are running.

 ### Procedure